TraderXylioner/MultiRequest/README.md

 ### create proxy

-using proxy is not mandatory, if you dont set proxy the library will send requests from localhost
+using proxy is not mandatory, if you don't set proxy the library will send requests from localhost.

 ``` python
 from MultiRequest.types import Proxy